geerlingguy/ansible-role-packer_rhel/README.md

 You might also want to add another shell provisioner to run cleanup, erasing free space using `dd`, but this is not required (it will just save a little disk space in the Packer-produced .box file).

 If you'd like to add additional roles, make sure you add them to the `role_paths` array in the template .json file, and then you can include them in `main.yml` as you normally would.
+The Ansible configuration will be run over a local connection from within the Linux environment, so all relevant files need to be copied over to the VM; configuratin for this is in the template .json file.
+Read more: [Ansible Local Provisioner](http://www.packer.io/docs/provisioners/ansible-local.html).

 ## Role Variables